nsing/topvalues/README.txt

-Solution is based on partial Quicksort algorithm.
+Code is based on partial Quicksort algorithm.
 Code is supplied with comments.

+Junit test case contains 2 test functions to test top value and top values.

 Project root folder: topvalues

 Source code:
- main\java\com\exercise\FindTopValues
- main\java\com\exercise\FindTopValuesImpl
+ main\java\test\FindTopValues
+ main\java\test\FindTopValuesImpl

 Junit test cases:
- test\java\com\exercise\FindTopValuesTest
+ test\java\test\FindTopValuesTest

 API usage:
  Assign instance of FindTopValuesImpl to a variable of type FindTopValues.
 From the variable following functions can be called::